UniMath/agda-unimath/src/real-numbers/cofinal-and-coinitial-strictly-increasing-pointwise-epsilon-delta-continuous-endomaps-real-numbers.lagda.md

-# cofinal and coinitial, strictly increasing, pointwise ε-δ continuous endomaps on the real numbers
+# Cofinal and coinitial, strictly increasing, pointwise ε-δ continuous endomaps on the real numbers

 ```agda
 {-# OPTIONS --lossy-unification #-}